 There are even going to be setbacks and long stretches of time where you may not see any progress.

 It can be very discouraging to experience these “plateaus” during recovery.
 You might think this means your recovery has peaked and you will not make any more improvements.

 Do not give up!
 Plateaus are frustrating, but they are also temporary.

 Eventually, with continued therapy, you will begin to see improvements again.

-If the plateau is really discouraging you, one helpful technique to help you push through is to focus on a new area or activity.
+If the plateau is really discouraging you, try focus on a new area or activity.

-For example, if you’ve been focusing on trying to improve your arm strength and you haven’t noticed any gains in a while, switch to your legs.
+For example, if you’ve been working to improve your arm strength and aren’t seeing any gains, switch to your legs.